Nachimak28/evidently-model-analysis/README.md

 lightning init component evidently_model_analysis
 ```

-## Note
-This component's behaviour is a bit weird.
-It takes some time for the output to be generated and visible in the browser.
-Try and refresh a couple of times in the browser to see the output.

 ## What problem is this component solving?
 After training our model and generating predictions, this component helps identify if there is any kind of Model drift seen based on the model performance.